All Episodes

 Here's another rally.

-Um Leo there.
+Leo there.

 It is Leo.

-He attended this.
+He attended this conference.

 Tallest man in the entire stage.

-Um didn't even need a drone.
+Didn't even need a drone.

 They're a bit samey.

-I don't know why so many people turn up to these, because it's just him on the spot doing this, apparently.
+I don't know why so many people turn up to these because it's just him on the spot doing this, apparently.

 That's his only hit.